A Remarkable Restoration of the Fannie Stebbins Wildlife Refuge

 At the Fannie Stebbins Memorial Wildlife Refuge along the Connecticut River in Longmeadow, the floodplain greenery is so full of life that the air practically vibrates with the noises of insects and birds.

-Leary’s dedication to the land never ceased as she scrambled to secure grants to remove the invasive plants, like Japanese knotweed, that threatened to overrun the refuge’s floodplain.
-However, as committed volunteers to the project became older, the Allen Bird Club needed a long-term plan for the stewardship of their land.
+Leary’s dedication to this place never ceased as she scrambled to secure grants to remove the invasive plants, like Japanese knotweed, that threatened to overrun the refuge’s floodplain.
+However, as committed Refuge board members and volunteers became older, the Allen Bird Club needed a long-term plan for the stewardship of their land.

-The Conservancy’s Markelle Smith, who collaborated with Leary, the Stebbins Board and federal partners on the project, says, “It’s gratifying to see Kate’s vision and the Allen Bird Club’s mission achieved at Stebbins.
-This was a partnership project that resulted in the protection and restoration of a significant floodplain along the Connecticut River.
+TNC’s Markelle Smith, who has been collaborating with all of the partners on the project, says, “It’s gratifying to see Kate’s vision and the Allen Bird Club’s mission achieved at Stebbins.
+This was a true partnership project that resulted in the protection and restoration of a significant floodplain along the Connecticut River.
 We’re thrilled with the results and are planning to replicate this project design to model nature-based solutions in other areas.”